She knows she'll always be safe with Klaus.

 He's trying to prove something.

 He wipes the back of his hand over his mouth, smearing the blood but not cleaning it.
 His eyebrows narrow and he moves back to her, lying in the center of the room, weak with vervain.
-He straddles her and pushes her shoulder violently so she's on her back.
+He straddles her and pushes her shoulder down roughly so she's on her back.
 Caroline gasps and more tears begin to flow.

-"Sweet Caroline…" He purrs, and there's something in his gaze that leaves her cold, something in his tone that makes her breath catch, leaving her motionless and tense.
+"Sweet Caroline…" he purrs, and there's something in his gaze that leaves her cold, something in his tone that makes her breath catch, leaving her motionless and tense.
 "There's no need for tears, love."

 And yet corpses litter the gymnasium, corpses of people she had grown up with and known all her life; corpses of those who had wanted her dead, judging by the vials of vervain and the wooden stakes that a few of them still cling to.
 But she had been a fool to think that she could remain in Mystic Falls as she is, that someone wouldn't notice the way she didn't age.
 Of course they'd riot, of course they'd come for her, and of course she wouldn't fight them off.
 These were people she saw every day, always ready with a smile and a compliment.
 She had resigned herself to death the minute they shoved that needle filled with vervain into her arm, because who would come for her?
 How would anyone discover she was in trouble?
 They came for her in the night, awoke her with the pinch of their injection.
 Quiet, careful, because they knew she must have friends.